Ryan Leaf: Life after football

 In September 2010, he began writing a regular column about Washington State University football for the website Cougfan.com.
 He wrote nine columns that football season and his work attracted a strong following among Washington State fans.
 In December 2010, he signed a contract with Pullman, Washington-based Crimson Oak Publishing to write no fewer than three memoirs.
 Crimson Oak describes its mission as publishing books with themes of "hope, possibility, and determination".
-Crimson Oak released Leaf's first book 596 Switch: The Improbable Journey from The Palouse to Pasadena in October 2011.
+Crimson Oak released Leaf's first book "596 Switch: The Improbable Journey from The Palouse to Pasadena" in October 2011.
 The book, which he co-wrote with fellow Washington State graduate Greg Witter, focuses on the 1997 Washington State football team that made the 1998 Rose Bowl.

 As of April 2018, he was working as a Program Ambassador for Transcend Recovery Community after staying sober the last six years.
 Transcend is a recovery community with nine locations in Houston, New York, and Los Angeles.
 In an interview with Ellen DeGeneres, he stated, "I started a foundation called the Focus Intensity Foundation, what I do is I raise money for scholarships for people who can't afford treatment, mental health treatment."
 In April, he wrote an article for The Players' Tribune titled "Letter to My Younger Self", describing his NFL career and life after its end.

 Leaf also has a radio show and works as a college football analyst on television for the Pac-12 Network.

 On July 14, 2019, Leaf was hired by ESPN as an analyst for the 2019–2020 college football season for games on ESPN2 and ESPNU.
 Leaf has worked as an analyst for select weeks of Westwood One's Sunday night Football since the 2021 season and as a Sideline Reporter for the NFL Playoffs on Westwood One.

-He has appeared as an analyst in the show NFL overtime on Sky Sports in the UK during the 2021 season.

 Leaf joined The CW broadcast team in 2024 and called Pac-12 games.

+As of Fall 2025, Leaf worked as a college and NFL football analyst for Westwood One Sports and the CFB lead analyst for CW Sports.
+He hosts a SiriusXM radio show on NFL Radio.
+He's also a powerful voice for criminal justice reform and travels to communities around the country addressing the mental health and substance abuse stigma.
+In addition, he is an Ambassador in Recovery partnering with the Menninger Clinic.

 Personal life

-In 2001, Leaf married Nicole Lucia, a Charger cheerleader and daughter of financial radio host Ray Lucia.
+From 2001–04, Leaf was married to Nicole Lucia, a Charger cheerleader and daughter of financial radio host Ray Lucia.
 They separated in November 2003 and eventually divorced.
-In 2017 he was engaged to former Georgetown Hoyas volleyball player Anna Kleinsorge.
+In 2017 he was engaged to and subsequently married former Georgetown Hoyas volleyball player Anna Kleinsorge.
 The couple have two children, a daughter and a son.

 His younger brother Brady Leaf played quarterback for the Oregon Ducks football team behind Dennis Dixon from 2003 to 2006.

 In September 2010, the Associated Press reported that Leaf was spending time with his family in Montana.

 In June 2011, he had a benign tumor from his brainstem surgically removed.

 On April 1, 2012, Leaf attempted suicide and slit his wrists.